Work begins to add third lane in Ladd Canyon

 “They will be building up the base for the third lane,” he said.

-A 50-mile-per-hour speed limit will be in place from now until the project wraps this fall.
+A 50 mph speed limit will be in place from now until the project wraps this fall.

 Strandberg said ODOT employees and contractors will be adhering to COVID-19 prevention guidelines, including social distancing.